ralfspoeth/json/README.md

 The current version of the library is 1.2.0.
 It contains two breaking changes compared to version 1.1.x:
-* The common interface has been renamed from `JsonValue` to `JsonValue` because that naming pattern seems to be more in line with other libraries.
+* The common interface has been renamed from `Element` to `JsonValue` because that naming pattern seems to be more in line with other libraries.
 * `JsonNumber` uses `BigDecimal` instead of `double` for its payload; cf. [numbers](numbers.md) for a detailed discussion.
 * `JsonBoolean` and `JsonNull` are implemented as `record`s, no longer as an `enum` or singleton, respectively.
-* Conversions from `record`s have been removed in attempt to get rid of deep reflection.
+* Conversions from `record`s have been removed in an attempt to get rid of deep reflection.
 * It utilizes `JSpecify` nullness annotations.